codewitch-honey-crisis/clasp/README.md

 ## Directives

-- `@status` - if inidicated, emits an HTTP status line at the top of the content - arguments are `code` and `text`
+- `@status` - if inidicated, emits an HTTP status line at the top of the content - arguments are `code` and `text`.
+Optionally you can specify `auto-headers="false"` to disable the generation of Content-Length or Transfer-Encoding headers
 - `@header` - adds an HTTP header to the output. arguments are `name` and `value`

 If either of these directives are present at least part of an HTTP header is generated (with or without the status line depending on `@status`)
-If either one is specified you generally should specify `<%@header name="Transfer-Encoding" value="chunked"%>` because the output from the generator will always be chunked, so without the header the HTTP output will not be correct.
+If `auto-headers`` is enabled (which it is by default), then static content will get a `Content-Length` header and dynamic content will get `Transfer-Encoding: chunked`

+## Static vs Dynamic content encoding

+If the page has code or expression segments in it, the entire output will be transformed into HTTP chunked format.
+Otherwise no transformation occurs

 ## Implementation errata